buzzqw/TUS/OBSS/markdown-separati/en/44-the-monsters.md

 *Hit:* 30 (6d6 + 9) slashing damage.

-***Wide Swing.** Melee Weapon Attack*: +12 to hit, reach 3 meters, with a single attack can hit two creatures in melee close to each other.
+***Wide Swing.** Melee Weapon Attack*: +12 to hit, reach 3 meters, with a single attack it can hit two creatures in melee close to each other.

 ***Rock.** Ranged Weapon Attack*: +11 to hit, range 18m, one target.